-- Preventive Control Mode The generation schedule is determined such that no security violations will occur if any defined contingency occurs. - Generator Voltage Control Generators that are committed are modeled to regulate voltages within their reactive power capabilities. - System Voltage Stability System voltage stability is handled by imposing flow constraints on selected branch interfaces, representing the sum of the megawatt flows across the interface. - Infeasibility Handling When a network security constraint is detected as infeasible (unable to remove the violation) during the NCUC solution process, the constraint is relaxed, and solved for, it automatically ceases to be enforced in a hard manner and is permitted to be violated, subject to a penalty cost.
+- Preventive Control Mode The generation schedule is determined such that no security violations will occur if any defined contingency occurs. - Generator Voltage Control Generators that are committed are modeled to regulate voltages within their reactive power capabilities. - System Voltage Stability System voltage stability is handled by imposing flow constraints on selected branch interfaces, representing the sum of the megawatt flows across the interface. - Infeasibility Handling When a network security constraint is detected as infeasible (unable to remove the violation) during the NCUC solution process, the constraint is relaxed, and solved for, subject to a penalty cost.
 Physical generating unit constraints, in contrast, are always enforced.

-3.3.3 4.3.3 SCUC Inputs
+4.3.3 SCUC Inputs